patr1c1a/learning_notes/books/clean_code-Robert_Martin.md

 ```

 Avoid passing null as an argument whenever possible.
 It's good to have a coding convention that forbids passing null by default, so whenever this happens it indicates there's a problem.

+## Chapter 8: Boundaries

+When using third-party code (including the built-in code within the language we're using) it might not be focused on our particular needs, so we might need to implement our own interface to adjust third-party code to what we need.

+A good way of learning third-party code is by writing tests to explore it.
+These tests have a positive impact on our own code since there are no guarantees that the third-party code will not change or will continue to be compatible with ours.
+Tests are a way to support a clean boundary between our code and third-party code.
+Tests should use this code the same way production code does.

+Another boundary is about using code that doesn't exist or is out of our control and doesn't have an interface.
+We can write our own interface to suit our needs.
+Once we're provided an actual interface from the third party, we can use an adapter pattern to encapsulate the interaction with the API.

+To avoid future changes in third-party code are costly to us, we should avoid letting too much of our code know about the details of the third-party code.
+This way we depend on what we created and control.
+Third-party boundaries can be managed by having very few places in the code that refer to them.